Azure-Samples/azure-spring-boot-samples/aad/spring-security/servlet/oauth2/login/README.md

 - java
 products:
 - azure-active-directory
-name: Developing a Spring Boot Web Application Supports Login by Azure Active Directory Account
+name: Developing a Spring Boot Web Application Supports Login by Microsoft Entra ID Account
-description: This sample demonstrates how to develop a Spring Boot web application supports login by Azure Active Directory account.
+description: This sample demonstrates how to develop a Spring Boot web application supports login by Microsoft Entra ID account.
 ---

-# Developing a Spring Boot Web Application Supports Login by Azure Active Directory Account
+# Developing a Spring Boot Web Application Supports Login by Microsoft Entra ID Account

 ## What You Need